-Mexico is a wonderful tourist destination due to the many resorts, beaches, and the wonderful weather that it offers.
+Mexico is a wonderful tourist destination due to the many resorts (like these at Exceptional Villas), beaches, and the wonderful weather that it offers.
 Best of all, traveling to these resorts and seeing the beautiful sites is cost effective and you can have a wonderful time for a relatively low cost.

 But there are definitely things that you need to know before you travel to Mexico.
 Making rookie mistakes can hamper a trip and you could feel as though you are missing out on a greater experience.
 Follow these tips and you will have a great time the next time you book a trip to Mexico.

 When you arrive in Mexico, an immigration officer will hand you back your stamped passport, but make sure that you pay attention because there is another piece of paper that is tucked into your passport.
 It is a form asking for comments from visitors about their stay.